fakedrtom/oncogemini/README.md

 Documentation
 ================
 The official documentation is here.
+Please refer there for more detailed usage instructions.

 Since Cancer-GEMINI retains much of the functionality of GEMINI, it may also be helpful to refer to GEMINI's official documentation which can be found [here](http://gemini.readthedocs.org/en/latest/).